PSA PF2 platform

-The PF2 Platform (Before N platform) is an automobile platform developed by engineers of the French automotive group PSA Peugeot Citroën.
+The PF2 Platform is an automobile platform developed by engineers of the French automotive group PSA Peugeot Citroën.
 The platform is designed for medium cars with front wheel drive or four wheel drive coupled with electric engine and transverse engine.
 The first application using the PF2 platform is the 2001 Peugeot 307.

 The platform is being phased out from 2013 with the replacement PSA EMP2 platform, which merges the PF2 and PF3 platforms into one new modular system.

 Models

 Vehicles based on the PF2 Platform: